PacktPublishing/Modular-Programming-with-Python/README.md

  they are all written to use Python version 3.3 or later, you can modify them to use Python 2.x with minimal changes.

-To run the code samples from Chapter 4, you will need to install Reportlab (reportlab.com/software/downloads/) and Pillow (python-pillow.org).
-To use the "wrappers" example from Chapter 5, you will need to install NumPy (numpy.org).
+To run the code samples from Chapter 4, you will need to install [Reportlab](http://www.reportlab.com/opensource/) and [Pillow](http://python-pillow.org/).
+To use the "wrappers" example from Chapter 5, you will need to install [NumPy](http://www.numpy.org/).
 All the other examples only require the Python Standard Library.

 You can also refer to the following books: